 Although an employee commonly may be considered a "professional," there are specific legal requirements that must be met to qualify for the professional exemption.

 For purposes of defining exempt vs. nonexempt status, salespeople are grouped into two categories: outside salespeople and inside salespeople.
+Different tests for exempt status apply to each one.

 Relatively few individuals qualify for exemption as members of artistic professions in California, since most of those who have sufficient control over the nature of their own work and over their work hours are self-employed.

-HRCalifornia members have access to several tools and services that help those who manage human resource to work through Exempt and Nonexempt-related issues, including:
+HRCalifornia members have access to several tools and services that help those who manage human resource to work through exempt and nonexempt-related issues, including:

 The Exempt/Nonexempt Wizard is a tool that helps when judging between exempt vs. nonexempt.
 The tool walks you through a series of questions to help you determine if a job position should be classified as exempt or nonexempt.